mktgurl/hacknotes/sharedworkspacespdx.md

 Solopreneur, don't want maintain your own office space, or want to get away from the coffee shop WiFi vibe?
-Look no further co-working spaces, otherwise known as shared workspace.
+Look no further than co-working spaces, otherwise known as shared workspace.
 Rates are per person unless indicated otherwise.
 Rates last updated October 2017.

 ### On the Portland, Oregon side: ###